 - Inform your provider and MCO if you have any other health insurance coverage. - Treat HealthChoice staff, MCO staff, and health care providers and staff, with respect and dignity. - Be on time for appointments and notify providers as soon as possible if you need to cancel an appointment. - Show your membership card when you check in for every appointment.
 Never allow anyone else to use your Medicaid or MCO card.
-Report lost or stolen member ID cards to the MCO. - Call your MCO if you have a problem or a complaint. - Work with your Primary Care Provider (PCP) to create and follow a plan of care that you and your PCP agree on. - Ask questions about your care and let your provider know if there is something you do not understand. - Update the State if there has been a change in your status - Provide the MCO and their providers with accurate health information in order to provide proper care - Use the emergency department for emergencies only. - Tell your PCP as soon as possible after you receive emergency care. - Inform caregivers about any changes in your Advanced Directive.
+Report lost or stolen member ID cards to the MCO. - Call your MCO if you have a problem or a complaint. - Work with your Primary Care Provider (PCP) to create and follow a plan of care that you and your PCP agree on. - Ask questions about your care and let your provider know if there is something you do not understand. - To understand your health problems and to work with your provider to create mutually agreed upon treatment goals that you will follow. - Update the State if there has been a change in your status. - Provide the MCO and their providers with accurate health information in order to provide proper care. - Use the emergency department for emergencies only. - Tell your PCP as soon as possible after you receive emergency care. - Inform caregivers about any changes in your Advanced Directive.